The Cobb County

-Map of unused CSX Silver Comet track
+Map of the Cobb County Silver Comet Extension pdf

 The Silver Comet is a regionally significant, nationally recognized trail built on abandoned CSX rail with acquisition in 1992, and construction from 1998-2008.
 Some sections opened as early as 1998 and others later.